 Chepstow Racecourse has been the proud home of The Coral Welsh Grand National since 1949.
 Held in December each year between Christmas and New Year, it draws in huge crowds to see who will win this coveted title.
-For further information on the ticket and hospitality options available for the 2019 Coral Welsh Grand National can be seen by clicking the button below.

 After the war, the Welsh Grand National came to Chepstow in 1949.
 The three and three-quarter mile race, known as the Coral Welsh Grand National, owes much to the support of the bookmaking firm for establishing it as one of the major events in the National Hunt calendar.